Let’s go to the movies

-Out of respect for my fellow man, I've largely kept my children out of public (as it turns out, the general public doesn't appreciate being called "grandma" or solicited for cheese every 30 seconds).
-After all, being the major celebrity we all know I am, the paparazzi would love to get pictures of them and sell to the highest bidder.
-I respect my family's privacy far too much to allow that, especially if I'm not getting a cut.
+Out of respect for my fellow man, I’ve largely kept my children out of public.
+It turns out the general public doesn’t appreciate being called “grandma” or solicited for cheese every thirty seconds.
+Being a major celebrity, the paparazzi would love to get pictures of them and sell to the highest bidder.
+I respect my family’s privacy far too much to allow that, especially if I’m not getting a cut.

-To protect the children I've had to give them cool aliases ("Sausage Face" and "Bullet Tony"), even though my wife has repeatedly said aliases "aren't necessary," "those are awful," "you're not a celebrity" and "give me back my sunglasses and get my handkerchief off your face you look ridiculous."
-This shows you the lengths she goes to try to maintain a "normal" life.
+To protect my children I’ve had to give them cool aliases (“Sausage Face” and “Bullet Tony”), even though my wife has repeatedly said aliases “aren’t necessary”, “those are awful”, “you’re not a celebrity” and “give me back my sunglasses and get my scarf off your face you look ridiculous.”
+This shows you the lengths she goes to try to maintain a normal life.

-Lately the 3-year-old has proven she can handle the responsibility of being a human being and not a dinosaur in public.
-This good behavior has its share of privileges.
-So my wife thought it'd be a good idea if I took my daughter to a movie - in public, with other people around, by myself.
+When our the three-year-old proved she could handle the responsibility of being a human being and not a dinosaur in public her good behavior had its share of privileges.
+You know, kind of like prison.
+So my wife thought it’d be a good idea if I took my daughter to a movie.

 I was on board from the start.